SurlyMae/jekyll-now/_posts/2020-01-03-lightning-web-components.md

 **Decorators:**
 - `@api`: makes the property public so other components can set it.
+    - public properties define the API for a component
     - If we remove `@api` the property still binds to the HTML template, but it's private
+    - public props are reactive
+    - also use `@api` for exposing public methods

 **Directives:**
 - <ins>Rendering Lists:</ins>